PainAuBrett/INF20010/Concurrency and Data Consistency/Concurrency and Data Consistency.md

 SELECT * FROM employees WHERE salary >= 50000;
 COMMIT;

 --In this example, transaction 1 can not see the uncommitted data from transaction 2.
---This can prevent dirty read, however, fuzzy read and phantom read is still a problem.
+--This can prevent dirty read, however, fuzzy read and phantom read is stilla problem.
 ```